-13 Beginners Painting Mistakes Made You Want to Avoid
+13 Beginners Painting Mistakes to Avoid

-Have you ever been at a fine art exhibit and had the impression that the paintings were made by amateurs?
+Have you ever been to a fine art exhibit and had the impression that the paintings were made by amateurs?
 Somehow, you don't need to be a great artist to spot beginner's artwork, you just know.
 But what are the giveaways of amateurish works of art?

 Below is a list of the most common artistic missteps to avoid—otherwise, it could be your artwork being labeled mediocre or inadequate.

 What to Avoid:

 - Placing the main focal point in the center of the painting

 - Painting with small brushes in the beginning

 - Having the same amount of details in foreground and background